Board-Certified Urologist

 This is where prostate cancer screening becomes genuinely complicated, and where an honest discussion is owed rather than a simple recommendation.

-The problem: Autopsy studies show that approximately 50% of men over 50 harbour microscopic prostate cancer [13].
+The problem: Autopsy studies show that approximately 50% of men over 50 harbor microscopic prostate cancer [13].
 The vast majority of these cancers are low-grade (Gleason 6 / Grade Group 1), slow-growing, and would never cause symptoms or death during the man’s natural lifetime.
 They would die with prostate cancer, not from it.

 PSA screening detects some of these cancers.
 Once detected, the psychological burden of a cancer diagnosis — even a “low-risk” one — is significant.
 Many men opt for radical treatment (surgery or radiotherapy) for cancers that would have remained harmless.
 That treatment carries real side effects: erectile dysfunction (30–70% after radical prostatectomy), urinary incontinence (5–20%), and bowel problems with radiotherapy [14].